MHeironimus/ArduinoJoystickLibrary/README.md

 Sets the rudder value.
 Range 0 to 255.

 ###Joystick.setHatSwitch(byte hatSwitch, int value)
 Sets the value of the specified hat switch.
 The hatSwitch is 0-based (i.e. hat switch #1 is 0 and hat switch #2 is 1).
 The value is from 0° to 360°, but in 45° increments.
 Any value less than 45° will be rounded down (i.e. 44° is rounded down to 0°, 89° is rounded down to 45°, etc.).
+Set the value to -1 to release the hat switch.

 ###Joystick.sendState()
 Sends the updated joystick state to the host computer.
 Only needs to be called if AutoSendState is false (see Joystick.begin for more details).